FAQ

 26. Is it safe to drink the water?

-At the Cloud Farm, the water is safe, natural well water.
-All of our guests enjoy it.
-Each guest is provided with a complimentary souvenir water bottle that can be refilled with purified water from any of our dispensers at the Cloud Farm and Surf House.
+At the retreat we provide you with a complimentary souvenir water bottle that can be refilled with filtered water while at the house.
 For all other areas, we recommend bottled water only.

 27. Are there laundry facilities?